mvrp21/MarkdownToWebsite/README.md

 ```

 6. **Generated Website**:
 By default the compiled HTML files will be generated in the `output` directory.
-Open `output/index.html` in a web browser to view your website.
+Open `output/index.html` (or equivalent) in a web browser to view your website.

 ## Project Structure